How to set up an IDE to use Anaconda¶

-Ninja IDE is a cross-platform free and open source IDE specially designed for Python Applications Development.
+Ninja IDE is a cross-platform free and open source IDE specially designed for Python application development.

 - Go to Project -> Open Project Properties

-- In the Project Execution tab, select Anaconda’s Python for the Python Custom Interpreter.
+- In the Project Execution tab, select Anaconda Python for the Python Custom Interpreter.
 Enter the full path to the installed python interpreter.

 - Verify this worked by creating a test script.
 Enter this code:

 - Run your test script.
-In the output screen, you should see your Anaconda Python version listed.
+In the output screen, you will see your Anaconda Python version listed.

 For more information, check out the Ninja-IDE documentation.